Community profiles sponsored by

 That support has grown alongside the district, with the Bentonville Schools Foundation adding a grant program for students this year.
 Students can apply for grants for everything from athletic equipment and travel to projects like starting a tutoring program or creating an app.

-“We wanted to really close that gap on some of the students that needed additional funding, or had a great idea, but didn't want to go about trying to fundraise,” said Jenn Cozens, Bentonville Schools Foundation executive director.
+“We wanted to really close that gap on some of the students who needed additional funding, or had a great idea, but didn't want to go about trying to fundraise,” said Jenn Cozens, Bentonville Schools Foundation executive director.
 “How can we help them?
 Because when they thrive, we thrive as a whole community.”

-This year, the Foundation awarded $60,000 in grants to students and teachers out of $200,000 worth of requests.
+This school year, the foundation awarded $60,000 in grants to students and teachers out of $200,000 worth of requests.

-Funded projects include a classroom hydroponics system that gives students hands-on experience with sustainability, plant science and food systems, as well as updated phlebotomy training equipment that allows career pathway students to build real-world medical skills and certifications.
-Additional grants are supporting expanded dance programming and robotics kits that foster creativity, problem-solving and STEM-based competition opportunities.
+Funded projects include a classroom hydroponics system that gives students hands-on experience with sustainability, plant science and food systems, as well as new phlebotomy training equipment that allows career pathway students to develop real-world medical skills.

 “We live in a really wonderful area that sees those needs and goes, ‘Okay, how do we solve that?’
 How do we bridge the gap for people to be the most successful they can be, and create a place of excellence and giving back?”
 Cozens said.
 “What this does in return is boost our workforce coming out of high school.”